pasor1/flyers-gallery-backend/README.md

 ## Deploy

+Youn need an AWS account.

-Install and configure serverless (If you don't have it): `npm install -g serverless`
+Install and configure [Serverless Framwork](https://www.serverless.com/framework/docs/getting-started/) (If you don't have it): `npm install -g serverless`

 Set you favotite AWS region in "serverless.yml"